 With third and goal at the eight, Frey tried to change a running play to a quick pass at the line of scrimmage.
 Everyone except center Dan Beatty and strong guard Karl Coles heard the audible.
-When Beatty and Coles Mike Sunvold ran past them and blasted Frey from behind.
+When Beatty and Coles prepared to run block, Minnesota's Mike Sunvold ran past them and blasted Frey from behind.
 The football popped into the air where it was snared by Gopher Sean Lumpkin, who didn't stop until he had crossed the goal line 85 yards later.
+That made it 17-0 after the first